 Nevertheless, most people or places that had rules requiring masks generally had no major issues or incidents.
 Only after substantial declines in deaths and infections did most of these cities gradually removed the requirement about masks.

 Masks in 1918, however, were criticized for both being ineffective and having limited value in slowing the spread of the 1918 virus.
 The American Public Health Association in December 1918 concluded that wearing masks should be compulsory for medical staff, barbers, dentists, and other occupations that come into close contact with other individuals.
-Even though it found that masks were not always effective, most of their concerns were a result of masks made from inappropriate materials or the incorrect usage of these masks.
-In essence, they supported the use of masks, but only if they were used properly and created with the correct materials.
+Even though it was found that masks were not always effective, most of their concerns were a result of masks made from inappropriate materials or the incorrect usage of these masks.
+In essence, they supported masks' use, but only if they were used properly and created with the correct materials.

-Thus, the board recommended that only workers in close contact wear them and others who wish to do so should be instructed on the proper way in making and wearing masks.
-A later study in 1927 did, however, show that those who wore masks generally did help to limit the spread of the 1918 virus.
-The study also determined there were many misconceptions of what masks were for and this was part of the problem.
+Thus, the board recommended that only workers in close contact wear them, and others who wish to do so should be instructed on the proper way of making and wearing masks.
+However, a later study in 1927 showed that those who wore masks generally did help limit the spread of the 1918 virus.
+The study also determined many misconceptions of what masks were for, which was part of the problem.

-Masks should be presented to the public as devices that help infected people from spreading their infection, whereas many people saw them differently and took them to even be a stigma.
-The study recognized also there is likely hostility in wearing masks in countries emphasizing individual freedom.
+Masks should be presented to the public as devices that help infected people spread their infection, whereas many people saw them differently and took them even to be a stigma.
+The study also recognized there is likely hostility in wearing masks in countries emphasizing individual freedom.
 The study made clear that masks should be presented as something that should be worn because it reflects the presence of a serious disease where public and community health is more important than individual rights at a given time.

 Other Efforts Related to Masks

 Not all cities passed such laws requiring masks in 1918, but there were still efforts to get people to wear masks.
 One action attempted to get people to wear masks by stating that the effort was patriotic since it helped prevent the spread of the virus to US soldiers.
-The United States troops were severely impacted by the pandemic both in the US and in Europe while serving.
+The pandemic severely impacted the United States troops both in the US and Europe.
 This effort worked because it appealed to people's patriotism and gave them a tangible way to support the war effort.

 There were still some dissenters, and even an Anti-Mask League was formed in San Francisco.
-Other cities, such as Seattle, did try appealing to people's fashion sense as a way to get people to wear masks.
+Other cities, such as Seattle, tried appealing to people's fashion sense to get people to wear masks.
 One newspaper, Seattle Daily Times, even created headlines titled: "Influenza Veils Set New Fashion: Seattle Women Wearing Fine Mesh With Chiffon Border to Ward Off Malady."

 The idea of calling them veils, rather than masks, was intended to get people to feel they were more of a fashion item, perhaps similar to how some masks today are relatively decorative (Figure 1).
 Perhaps also the newspaper took liberty with interpreting them as a new fashionable trend.
-Some ways suggested by newspapers, however, made masks useless, despite any positive intentions these newspapers had (Figure 2).
-Finally, embarrassing people was also tried by the authorities.
-In some places, local newspaper printed the names of people who were caught not wearing masks.
+However, some ways suggested by newspapers made masks useless, despite any positive intentions these newspapers had (Figure 2).
+Finally, embarrassing people were also tried by the authorities.
+In some places, the local newspaper printed the names of people who were caught not wearing masks.

 What were the Complaints and Concerns about Masks?

-For instance, people were caught making holes in their masks so they could smoke, negating the utility of a mask.
-Protests did spring up, including those organized by anti-mask groups such as the Anti-Mask League, but generally, people complied with the laws requiring masks to be worn or followed due to public pressure and sense of duty.
+For instance, people were caught making holes in their masks to smoke, negating the utility of a mask.
+Protests did spring up, including those organized by anti-mask groups such as the Anti-Mask League.
+Still, generally, people complied with the laws requiring masks to be worn or followed due to public pressure and a sense of duty.

-The 1918-1920 flu pandemic offers us valuable insights into efforts to get people to wear masks and common complaints against them.
+The 1918-1920 flu pandemic offers us valuable insights into getting people to wear masks and common complaints against them.
 Similar to today, American society debated its utility and looked at issues of personal freedom and comfort.
-While many concerns and issues faced are familiar to us, people also were creative in attempting to get people to follow community health practices.
-These efforts included punishment, embarrassment, appealing to patriotism, or creating masks that were more fashionable.
-While these tactics were not always effective, they did also generally convince people to wear masks in the United States.
+While many concerns and issues are familiar to us, people were also creative in attempting to get people to follow community health practices.
+These efforts included punishment, embarrassment, appealing to patriotism, or creating more fashionable masks.
+While these tactics were not always effective, they also generally convinced people to wear masks in the United States.